GregorR/style/STYLE.md

 I am a staunch linguistic descriptivist (or, if the above comic is to be believed, perhaps I should claim to be a pragmatist).
 As such, I am generally opposed to following style guides too precisely; they are to be used as guides, not rules.

+## My Descriptivist Rules

 Here are the “rules” of descriptivist writing, according to me:

 1. **Prescriptivists are bad people.** Common usage is the only valid arbiter of correct style.
 Do you have a copy of Strunk and White's *Elements of